Meet The Farrells

 It is so much easier to teach significant subjects when the resources used capture your students' attention and ignite their love of learning.

 With our resources, your children can learn how to write skillfully, think critically, and speak articulately as they explore the world of ideas!

 Our resources have been endorsed by some of our favorite Christian authors:

 Nancy Pearcey, Linda Hobar, Israel Wayne, Michael Phillips, Hal & Melanie Young, Heidi St. John, and more!

 ABOUT STACY FARRELL

-Prior to homeschooling, she wrote a broad range of material for corporate, Christian, and and non-profit clients.
+As a freelancer, she wrote a broad range of materials for corporate, Christian, and and non-profit clients.
 She also managed a law firm that specialized in civil rights litigation and constitutional law.

 Stacy speaks at homeschool conferences.
 She publishes articles in leading Christian and homeschool magazines.
-Although she loves to write, speak, and teach, she considers her role as wife to Roger and mother to two precious sons to be her greatest privilege and work.
+She loves to write, speak, and teach— but considers her role as wife to Roger and mother to two precious sons to be her greatest privilege and work.